Michèle Rivasi

-Michèle Rivasi (born 9 February 1953 in Montélimar, Drôme) is a French politician who has been serving as a Member of the European Parliament (MEP) since 2009, for Europe Écologie–The Greens.
+Michèle Rivasi (9 February 1953 – 29 November 2023) was a French politician who served as a member of the European Parliament (MEP) from 2009 until her death in 2023, for Europe Écologie–The Greens.
+She was previously a member of the French National Assembly and before that, a teacher.
+An environmentalist active since the Chernobyl disaster in 1986, she was also a leader of Greenpeace in France.

-Education and early career
+Early life

-An alumna of the École normale supérieure de lettres et sciences humaines (Eng: Normal Superior school of Letters and Human Sciences), Rivasi worked as a biology teacher.
+Born on 9 February 1953, in Montélimar, Drôme, in southeastern France.
+She was an alumna of the École normale supérieure de Fontenay-aux-Roses and taught biology at Institut Universitaire de Formation des Maîtres before entering politics.

 Political career

 Career in national politics

 In 1986 Rivasi founded the Commission for Independent Research and Information on Radioactivity following the Chernobyl disaster.

 From 1997 until 2002, Rivasi was a member of the National Assembly, representing the Drôme's 1st constituency (Valence).
 In parliament, she served on the Defence Committee.
-She was classified as an independent ecologist close to the PS, but has since joined Europe Écologie–The Greens.
+She was classified as an independent ecologist close to the PS, but later joined Europe Écologie–The Greens.

 From September 2003 to November 2004, Rivasi was the director of Greenpeace in France.

-Member of the European Parliament, 2009–present
+Member of the European Parliament, 2009–2023

-In 2009, The Greens selected Rivasi to lead the Europe Écologie list in the South-East constituency ahead of the 2009 European elections, in addition to which she is an assistant to the Mayor of Valence, and a member of the General Council of the Drôme.
+In 2009, The Greens selected Rivasi to lead the Europe Écologie list in the South-East constituency ahead of the 2009 European elections, in addition to which she was an assistant to the Mayor of Valence, and a member of the General Council of the Drôme.

-In parliament, Rivasi has served on the Committee on Industry, Research and Energy (2009-2014), the Committee on the Environment, Public Health and Food Safety (2014-2019) and the Special Committee on the European Union's authorisation procedure for pesticides (2018).
-Since the 2019 elections, she has been serving on the Committee on Development and the Committee on Budgetary Control.
+In parliament, Rivasi served on the Committee on Industry, Research and Energy (2009–2014), the Committee on the Environment, Public Health and Food Safety (2014–2019) and the Special Committee on the European Union's authorisation procedure for pesticides (2018).
+After the 2019 elections, she served on the Committee on Development and the Committee on Budgetary Control.
 From 2010 until 2011, she notably served as the Parliament's rapporteur on measures to co-ordinate the European response to health crises such as the 2009 flu pandemic.
 In 2020, she also joined the Special Committee on Beating Cancer.
-Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.
+From 2021 onwards, she was part of the Parliament's delegation to the Conference on the Future of Europe.

 Following the 2019 elections, Rivasi was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on digitization.